acuity-network/index.acuity.network/content/blog/substrate.md

 In fact some startups such as GhostLogs and Shadow are promoting the harmful idea that events should not be emitted on-chain at all, and centralized services should determine the events.
 This is a non-starter because in order to prove by light client that an event occurred it needs to be emitted by the contract on the blockchain.

-[Substrate](https://substrate.io/) is the blockchain framework used by Polkadot.
-It has a much simpler approach to events than the EVM.
+[Polkadot SDK](https://polkadot.com/platform/sdk/) has a much simpler approach to events than the EVM.
 Events are emitted on-chain, but there is no additional transaction weight to indicate that they should be indexed.

 Both [Ethereum](https://www.youtube.com/watch?v=ZHNrAXf3RDE) and [Substrate](https://www.youtube.com/watch?v=xzC9KJXtidE) are implementing improvements to their light client protocols so they will actually be useable.